Straxite/FlowFiles/README.md

 # FlowFiles
 This is my hyprland dotfile repo.
-If any one wants a minimal hyprland config this is very simple and easy to use..(Still in development tho)
+If any one wants a minimal hyprland config this is very simple and easy to use..(Still in development tho)\n

-Btw i will also include an insall.sh in future, nrn cuz i am ricing for only 4 months rn but still it wont disappoint you
+Btw i will also include an insall.sh in future, nrn cuz i am ricing for only 4 months rn but still it wont disappoint you\n

-Put the .local file in HOME directory and the .zshrc file in .config
+Put the .local file in HOME directory and the .zshrc file in .config\n

-Now the impt part the dependencies of this setup are :- .
-Waybar (install waybar-cava-git from aur)
+Now the impt part the dependencies of this setup are :-\n .
+Waybar (install waybar-cava-git from aur)\n
-. nitch
+. nitch\n
-. oh-my-zsh (https://ohmyz.sh/    go check it out!)
+. oh-my-zsh (https://ohmyz.sh/    go check it out!)\n
 . powerlevel10k, (when i go to powerlevel10k webpage go to instalation, select ohmyzsh in installation panel, and install it.
-After you do that in the zshrc file set theme to "powerlevel10k/powerlevel10k", this will launch setup)
+After you do that in the zshrc file set theme to "powerlevel10k/powerlevel10k", this will launch setup)\n
 . matugen
 . swaync
 . swyosd